Lebanon utterly dominates West | Manchester Ink Link

-MANCHESTER, N.H. – The Blue Knights of Manchester West High School did not have an auspicious start to their 2021 campaign, falling 60-14 at the hands of the Lebanon Marauders on Friday night.
+MANCHESTER, N.H. – The Blue Knights of Manchester West High School did not have an auspicious start to their 2021 campaign, falling 60-14 at the hands of the Lebanon Raiders on Friday night.

 West struck first, capping off a seven-play, 77-yard drive with a goal line run by Icean Taylor.
 The Blue Knights would be unable to convert the extra point, but they would have much larger problems in short order.

-On the Mauraders’ second play from scrimmage, C.J.
+On the Raiders’ second play from scrimmage, C.J.
 Childs would easily find daylight on a 42-yard run, and with Tanner Ames’ extra point, the visitors would take a lead they would not relinquish.

 That lead would quickly grow throughout the first half, as Lebanon scored touchdowns on their next four offensive plays.
 Cole Shambo grabbed the first score on a 40-yard run, but that was waved off due to a penalty.
 However, he would easily score again on the next play, this time from 45 yards out.